Peggy CarnesProgram Advisor

 J. Matthew SzymanskiSenior Advisor

-J. Matthew Szymanski is a senior advisor to the US-Asia Institute.
-Since 2007, he has been vice president for corporate relations at Semiconductor Manufacturing International Corporation (SMIC) in Shanghai, China.
-Previously, Mr. Szymanski practiced law and served in government in the Washington, D.C. area for 17 years.
+J. Matthew Szymanski is senior advisor for the US-Asia Institute and a self-employed consultant.
+From 1990-2002, he practiced law and served in government in the Washington, D.C. area.
 From 2002-2007, he served the U.S. Congress as chief of staff for both the House Small Business Committee and the U.S.-China Interparliamentary Exchange.
 In the latter role, he helped manage U.S.-China relations by organizing 20 U.S. delegations to China and hosting many Chinese delegations in the United States.
-At SMIC, Mr. Szymanski continues to promote U.S.-China relations through regular hosting of U.S. and Chinese delegations.
-In his spare time, he lectures on U.S.-China law and relations at East China University of Political Science and Law, Jiaotong University, Fudan University, and Peking University School of Transnational Law.
-From 2009-2011, he served as an adjunct professor for Council on International Educational Exchange, teaching international business law to American undergraduates studying abroad at East China Normal University.
-In 2008, Mr. Szymanski established the US-Asia Institute Szymanski Rule of Law Program, which hosts small groups of his Chinese law students in Washington, D.C.
-To date, 19 students have attended 491 scheduled events and met 573 American hosts, including 35 senators, 41 representatives, 284 congressional staff, 79 administration officials, 18 judges, 5 court staff, and 111 private sector participants.
-Mr. Szymanski arranged the meeting schedules and accompanied the students whenever possible.
-He also has been developing a separate lawyer exchange program with a Shanghai district government.
-In 2010, Mr. Szymanski received Shanghai’s Leading Professional award.
-He lives with his family on SMIC’s Shanghai campus and has visited every province-level region of China.
+From 2007-2014, Mr. Szymanski was vice president for corporate relations at Semiconductor Manufacturing International Corporation (SMIC) at its headquarters in Shanghai, China.
+He resided on SMIC’s Shanghai campus with his family and together they traveled widely.
+To promote U.S.-China relations, he hosted U.S. and Chinese delegations and volunteered time teaching U.S.-style law courses at East China University of Political Science and Law, Shanghai Jiaotong University, Fudan University, and Peking University School of Transnational Law.
+He also served as an adjunct professor for Council on International Educational Exchange, teaching international business law to American undergraduates studying abroad at East China Normal University.
+In 2010, the City of Shanghai awarded him Leading Professional status.
+In 2008, Mr. Szymanski established the US-Asia Institute Szymanski Rule of Law Program (http://usasiainstitute.org/programs/j-matthew-szymanski-rule-of-law-program) to host top Chinese law students in Washington, D.C.
+For four weeks each summer, a handful of students experience the U.S. system firsthand, observing legislative and judicial proceedings and meeting with officials from all three branches of the U.S. Government.
+He also is working with U.S. and Chinese law schools to make the program reciprocal, for American law students to experience China each summer.